What We Believe

 In addition to all the Confessional Statements we share, being a Lutheran Christian offers an opportunity to grow where we, as individuals and as a community experience, the healing gifts of:

-God - We believe in one God in three persons: Father, Son and Holy Spirit.
+God - We believe in one God in three persons: Father, Son, and Holy Spirit.
 We proclaim Jesus Christ as Lord and Savior.
-In our preaching and teaching we trust the Gospel as the power of God for the salvation of all who believe.

 The Bible - The bible is the written Word of God and serves as the source and norm for our teaching and practice in the church.
 The Holy Scriptures of the Old and New Testaments are inspired by God's Spirit, speaking through their authors, to record and announce God's revelation centering in Jesus Christ.